Chris44442/de10nano/README.md

 Plug in the Mini-B USB cable into the J4 jack of the device.
 Use a serial device tool like **tio** to communicate between the Host PC and the HPS via USB UART.
 Change the baud rate if necessary.
 Before booting the HPS, on the Host PC run **tio**.
 Remember to change the values depending on which USB port of your Host PC you are using.

 ```
+# The default should work in u-boot
 tio /dev/ttyUSB0
-# sometime you need a different baud rate:
+# But sometimes you need a different baud rate
 tio -b 57600 -d 8 -f none -s 1 -p none /dev/ttyUSB0
 ```